migtools/data-mover/docs/design/initial-design.md

 ## Other Open issues to address:

+- Possible alternate design approach: Instead of watching for `DataMoverBackup` resources, the Data Mover controller could watch CSI snapshots instead.
+It depends on whether we want a "backup-centric" approach, or a "PV/snapshot-centric" approach.
+The explicit "back this up" approach allows the user to group PVCs and explicitly call out storage locations.
+It also allows users to be selective about which PVs get backed up into the defined `StorageLocation`.
+The alternative would be to configure the controller with a storage location to use for all snapshots, and then back up one PVC at a time (for every PVC in the cluster for which CSI snapshots are being taken) from the controller.
+This will complicate restores, though, as there's no longer a backup ID to use to pull volumes out to restore.
+We could key restores off namespaced name of PVC, although this could be a problem with multiple clusters (and multiple backups per PVC).
+We could key it off "PVC namespaced name+source cluster ID", but I think this ultimately comes down to what does the restore use case look like.
+Is it better for a user to choose a backup operation and (optionally) backed-up volumes within it, or is better to choose volumes by some other means and drop the notion of a `DataMoverBackup` -- I assume we'll still need the `DataMoverRestore`, but in the "no backup resource" case, the restore would just take a list of "backed up volume" references.
+This goes back to how we identify the backups at backup time, and how we locate them at restore time.
+The other challenge is the question of plugins.
+With an explicit `DataMoverBackup` resource, the way of selecting PVCs for restore is plugin-agnostic, but if the only artifact of backing up is what the plugin creates in the `BackupLocation`, then we're relying on the actions of the plugin for the definition of the identifier that the main controller takes as an argument for restore.
+In any case, we have a few options for this identifier:
+  - Namespaced name of PVC (doesn't account for multiple backups)
+  - Namespaced name of CSI snapshot
+￼ - UID of the above
+  - some combination
 - ceph/ocs API concerns: change block tracking, incremental snapshotting (if relevant).
 This may be outside the Data Mover scope if we assume snapshots already exist.